-Based on Musk's plan revealed in his recent TED conference, he intends to build a network of tunnels which will carry cars on a transporting sled with a speed of about 124 miles per hour.
+Based on Musk's plan, he intends to build a network of tunnels which will carry cars on transporting sleds that run at a speed of 125 miles per hour.

-Some say it will be impossible and will cost a ton of money to execute.
+Some doubt that it can even be built.
+While some say it will cost a ton of money to execute.
 But businessman Elon Musk is serious when he founded the Boring Company.
-He already started digging and recently finished testing the transporting sled.
+He already started digging underneath his SpaceX compound and recently finished testing the transporting sled.

-He first released a video during the conference showing the 3D render of his underground tunnel system.
-From the video, the cars were shown to descend from traffic to an underground network of tunnels.
-The car was then whisked away by an electronic transporting sled.
+He first released a video during the conference showing the 3D render of the underground tunnel system.
+In the video, cars descend from the roads to an underground network of tunnels.
+The cars were then whisked away by an electronic transporting sled.

-On his Instagram account, Musk recently uploaded a video of the transporting sled.
-This time, an actual working version of the transporting sled was seen giving the public a sneak peek into what could be the future of transportation.
+On his Instagram account, Musk recently uploaded a video of the sled.
+This time, an actual working version of the was seen giving the public the first sneak peek into what could be the future of transportation.

 The electric sled is a proof of concept that Musk's idea might actually come to fruition.
 But his transporting sled and tunnels are way different from the conventional ones.
 A typical tunnel is about 26 to 28 feet while the Boring Company's version will allegedly be half the diameter.
 Smaller tunnels are equivalent to cheaper cost in digging and building.